 THE METAPHYSICAL ASPECTS OF AGATE

-Agates have long been attributed with the ability to aid in love, wealth, good luck, longevity, courage, protection and healing, balance, harmony, generosity, strength, security and the appreciation of nature.
+Agates have long been attributed with the ability to aid in love, wealth, good luck, longevity, courage, protection and healing, balance, harmony, generosity, strength, security, and the appreciation of nature.
 Agates are stable and grounding and help one discover their natural talents.

 Agates foster precision.
 They are useful talismans for accountants and bankers.

-Scottish Agate Brooch.
+Antique Scottish Agate and Citrine Silver Brooch.